 1. Is my subject line encouraging subscribers to open?

 Open rate lets you know how many of your subscribers opened your email.
-The average open rate varies by industry, although 15%-25% open rates generally accepted as standard.
-If you are not in this tier, one way of improving your open rates is personalizing your subject line, but don’t just add the first name of your subscriber —it’s already outdated, overused and sounds robotic.
+The average open rate varies by industry, although 15%-25% open rates are generally accepted as standard.
+If you are not in this tier, one way of improving your open rates is personalizing your subject line, but don’t just add the first name of your subscriber —it’s already outdated, overused, and sounds robotic.
 You can use customer information like key interests, location, and product interests to get their attention.

 You can be more human-like if there is a sense of urgency in your copy.
 For instance, “Special coupon for you” versus “Your 25% discount ends in 30 minutes.”
 Both offer special promos, but the latter’s time-constraint copy builds curiosity and urgency.
 This subject line prompts open rates, and if there is any value, generates clicks.
 Subject lines with urgency have 22% higher open rates.